 Sometimes you want a crisp, cookie-cutter sugar cookie and sometimes you just want something you can sink your teeth into.
 Enter the Best Soft Chewy Sugar Cookie Recipe.
 Wa-Bam!

-This recipe makes the ultimate Soft and Chewy Sugar Cookies that you can enjoy all year long, holidays or not.
+This recipe makes the ultimate chewy drop sugar cookies that you can enjoy all year long, holidays or not.
 They are buttery, super tender with just a hint of vanilla.
 Make this recipe as is, or get creative!
 Try adding other extracts, sprinkles, and food coloring, or frosting the tops and decorating however you'd like.
+They are really easy to customize for any party or color-themed party.
+Our Candy Skewers are a fun and colorful way to customize treats for a party too.

 Want to decorate these cookies for the holidays or birthday parties?
 Here are a few ideas: